trinhthinh388/learn-k8s/README.md

-# This is just my learning path for Kubernetes (K8s)
+# This is just my learning progress for Kubernetes (K8s)